 Inventories are valued at the lower of cost and NRV.
 This requires the Group to make an estimate of the inventories' selling price in the ordinary course of business, cost of completion and costs necessary to make a sale to determine the NRV.
 The Group adjusts the cost of its real estate inventories to net realizable value based on its assessment of the recoverability of the real estate inventories.
-In determining the recoverability of the inventories, management considers whether those inventories are damaged, slow or non-moving or if their selling prices have declined in comparison to the cost.
-See Notes 6 for the related balances.
+In determining the recoverability of the inventories, management considers whether those inventories are damaged, slow or non-moving or if their selling prices have declined in comparison to the cost (Note 6).